ivochula/Data_Science_Portfolio/README.md

 * **Project:** URL
 Still working on the first one...i will have news soon

-Datalogger Poroject - Working on a project for the company where i work, i am trying to build an aplication where we can know the price for for loaning temperatura dataloggers trough the number of days and number of loggers.
-In my company we do not have a fixed price for this problem and there are so many possibilities, and as i deal with this problem several times i have decided to create a solution... lets see if i can get my limited data science knowledge to resolve this problem.
+**Datalogger Project -** I am trying to build an aplication where we can calculate the price for loaning temperature dataloggers trough the number of days and number of loggers.
+In my company we do not have a fixed price for this problem and there are so many possibilities of prices due to only two variables, and i deal with this problem several times, so i have decided to create a solution... lets see if i can get my limited data science knowledge to solve this problem.
----